Farmington Fish and Game Club, Inc.

-The object of this organization is to further the interest of the sportsman in regard to the rod, bow and gun, to act and to participate in propagation and conservation of all wildlife and the forests and streams in which they live; to participate in and enjoy all legal forms of outdoor recreation.
+The object of this Club is to further the interest of the sportsman in regard to the rod, bow and gun, to act and to participate in propagation and conservation of all wildlife and the forests and streams in which they live; to participate in and enjoy all legal forms of outdoor recreation.

 The duties of the first five named Officers shall be those usually incident to such Officers.
 There shall be no limitation for number of terms of office.

 The Officers and Directors shall constitute the Executive Committee.
 The Executive Committee, which shall meet at the call of the President, shall plan and direct the work of the Club, and act for it between regular meetings of the Club.
 Seven members of the Executive Committee or 10% of the membership in good standing shall constitute a quorum.

 Election of Officers and Directors shall be held at the Annual Meeting in March, and the election to be by majority vote.
 Any Club member meeting eligibility requirements may run for any position on the Executive Committee.
 Those wishing to run for a position shall make their intent known to the Executive Committee in writing by the February meeting to get their name on the ballot for the March Annual Meeting.
 Members meeting the requirements may then run for a vacant position or against an incumbent member at the March meeting.
 All vacancies that occur during the year shall be filled by majority vote of the Executive Committee and presented to the Club at a regular meeting.